rilldata/rill/docs/docs/integrate/embedding.md

 <iframe title="rill-dashboard" src="<iframeSrc>" width="100%" height="100%" />
 ```

+## Appendix

-### Example
+### React Example

 Depending on how your app is written and the language being used, you can then use the resulting iframe URL to embed and display Rill dashboards accordingly.
-Please find below a very basic example of how to fetch and render a dashboard in **React**:
+Please find below a basic example of how to fetch and render a dashboard in **React**:

 ```jsx
 import React, { useEffect, useState } from 'react';